sergeychernyakov/chatgpt-bb-forum-bot/README.md

 - Automatically replies to new discussion posts and replies.
 - Customizable ChatGPT prompts for each user.
 - Easy integration with BuddyBoss/BuddyPress platforms.
+- Includes context from parent replies for more coherent responses.

 ## Installation